Royal Marines Cadets

-Royal Marines Cadets (SCC) are part of the Sea Cadets, a United Kingdom uniformed youth organization was formed in 1955 by the then Commandant General Royal Marines – General Sir Campbell Richard Hardy, KCB, CBE, DSO & Bar.
-It could be said that The Royal Marines Cadets are a hybrid between the all important cadet experience and benefits of a Sea Cadet and that of an Army Cadet, but it is so much more than that.
-It is a unique opportunity to learn and develop personal skills and attributes in leadership, teamwork and self-discipline.
-They take part in all the waterborne activities, as well as branching off into adventure training and military skills too.
+Royal Marines Cadets (SCC) are part of the Sea Cadets, a United Kingdom uniformed youth organization was formed in 1955 by the then Commandant General Royal Marines – General Sir Campbell Hardy.
 The Royal Marines Cadets of the SCC specialise in activities such as orienteering, fieldcraft, and weapon handling.

-There are also the smaller Combined Cadet Force (RM CCF) and Royal Marines Cadets of the Volunteer Cadet Corps (RM VCC) this article deals only with the Royal Marines Cadets of the Sea Cadet Corps RM SCC).
+There are also the smaller Combined Cadet Force (RM CCF) and Royal Marines Cadets of the Volunteer Cadet Corps (RM VCC) this article deals only with the Royal Marines Cadets of the Sea Cadet Corps (RM SCC).